One more death recorded in Brighton and Hove

-There was one more coronavirus death recorded in the latest five-day period in Brighton and Hove.
+There was one more coronavirus death recorded in the latest 24-hour period in Brighton and Hove.

-The dashboard shows 494 people had died in the area by April 19 (Tuesday) – up from 493 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 499 people had died in the area by April 22 (Friday) – up from 498 on Thursday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Brighton and Hove.